Balaje/Summation-by-parts/README.md

  3.1688737095831887
 ```

-This problem seems to be difficult to solve due a combination of the distortion and time stepping.
+This problem seems to be difficult to solve due to a combination of distortion and time stepping.
 Further investigation is required to see if this can be improved.

 # References

 - Mattsson, K. and Nordström, J., 2004.
 Summation by parts operators for finite difference approximations of second derivatives.
 Journal of Computational Physics, 199(2), pp.503-540.
 - Duru, K., Virta, K., 2014.
-Stable and high order accurate difference methods for the elastic wave equation in discontinuous media.
+Stable and high-order accurate difference methods for the elastic wave equation in discontinuous media.
 Journal of Computational Physics 279, 37–62. https://doi.org/10.1016/j.jcp.2014.08.046